What is redundancy?

 Adésys and redundancy

 Traditionally, critical alarms were forwarded over analogue telephone lines (PSTN) and ISDN.
-Effective from 2019, the 'obsolete fixed lines' will disappear and ISDN1/2 will disappear along with it.
-Over the years many analogue lines (also known as PSTN or fixed lines) have already disappeared and have been replaced by digital lines.
-Voice over IP (VoIP) and GSM are being used to forward alerts about process and technical installation malfunctions.
+However, these 'old-fashioned landlines' will disappear more and more.
+Over the years many analogue lines (also known as PSTN or landlines) have already disappeared and been replaced by digital lines.
+Voice over IP (VoIP) and GSM are used to report malfunctions in processes and technical installations.

 The availability of these more modern facilities is not always as high as the traditional telephone lines.
 The downtime of the providers of internet and GSM connections and, for example, the risk of dropped internet/VoIP modems mean that an additional safety net must be built in to ensure a watertight system of telephone alerts.